 The city of Hanoi offers an enchanting blend that combines traditional Vietnamese architecture, French colonial buildings and beautiful lake scenery.
 The capital is also the main transportation hub in Northern Vietnam with many buses and minivans departing from the main stations Gia Lam, Giap Bat, My Dinh and Nuoc Ngam, and the representative offices of the companies in Hoan Kiem District.

 The Northwestern Mountains are characterized by amazing landscapes of impressive peaks and valleys of rice terraces and green tea fields, often inhabited by ethnic minority groups.
-We invite you to travel to Sapa in Lao Cai province, Mu Cang Chai in Yen Bai province, Moc Chau in Son La province and Mai Chau in Hoa Binh province.
+We invite you to travel to Sapa in Lao Cai province, Mu Cang Chai in Yen Bai province and Moc Chau in Son La province.

 The Northern Mountains are distinctive by having stunning steep mountain passes, switchback roads, and misty villages stuck in time that still preserve the traditional lifestyle.
 Get ready to discover the ultimate destinations in Northern Vietnam, Ha Giang, Tuyen Quang, Bac Kan, Cao Bang and Lang Son.